ARM-software/m-profile-user-guide-examples/Exception_model/synchronous-fault/Readme.md

 # Example Project - synchronous-fault

-UsageFault as one of individual fault exceptions, can be worked around by emulating some powering off hardware functionality in software.
-It can handle various programming errors including undefined or unsupported instruction opcodes.
-This example is to show how to trigger an UsageFault by executing floating point instruction while powering off FPU by software implicitly and how to fix the fault in its handler.
+This example triggers a UsageFault by executing a floating-point instruction while the FPU is disabled.
+This example also show how UsageFault exception handler can be used to fix the fault.

 To guarantee that the example works, the same versions of the tools must be used.
 The example may work using other versions of the tools but it is not guaranteed.
 This example project was created, built and run using: